1 BEFORE WE START

 It’s up to you to ensure that your personal belongings are safe during your break.
 If you are bringing anything valuable on holiday you should check it is adequately covered by any insurance you may have.
-You are able to access free travel insurance for your break.
-You can find out more about this on your booking confirmation email.
 We cannot accept any liability for loss or damage to your belongings unless it is due to our negligence.

 We’ve taken all reasonable steps to make sure that the providers meet their legal requirements and that what they provide is suitable for families.
 We won’t have visited every provider so if you think somewhere isn’t right for families please let us know.

 4 DAMAGE / ANTISOCIAL BEHAVIOUR